Linux

 And voilà, Dot should appear before your eyes!

-If you encounter any issues, open an issue on our GitHub repository.
+If you encounter any issues, .